BSVogler/smartmail/README.md

 6. Launch interactive search interface

 Type natural language queries to find relevant emails.
 The system uses semantic similarity to find related content even if exact words don't match.

+# Planned features
+Starting for private use cases.

+- Auto categorization (moves mails into folders based on semantic similarity)
+- Automatic Diary (summaize what is going on in your life)
+  - MCP server for other LLMs to access it
+- Summarize informative emails
+- For urgent mails inform via telegram bot
+- Track spendings/bills and reference them in emails
+- only keep the latest e-mail for parcel tracing updates
+- MCP server to allow other LLMs to access specific emails (like a folder)